-- Approved by the Food and Drug Administration for the diagnosis or condition for which it is being prescribed. - or -- Supported by certain references, such as the American Hospital Formulary Service Drug Information and the DRUGDEX Information System.
+- Approved by the Food and Drug Administration for the diagnosis or condition for which it is being prescribed. - -- or -- Supported by certain references, such as the American Hospital Formulary Service Drug Information and the DRUGDEX Information System.

-The "Drug List" includes brand name drugs, generic drugs, and biosimilars.

-A brand name drug is a prescription drug that is sold under a trademarked name owned by the drug manufacturer.
-Brand name drugs that are more complex than typical drugs (for example, drugs that are based on a protein) are called biological products.
+The Drug List includes brand name drugs, generic drugs, and biosimilars drugs that are based on a protein) are called biological products.
 On the "Drug List," when we refer to drugs, this could mean a drug or a biological product.